metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 # Security and privacy

-This document provides suggestions and best practices on how to have control over your online privacy\
-and how to maximize security of a personal computer.
+This document provides suggestions and best practices on how to take control over your online privacy and how to maximize security of a personal computer.

 ## Table of contents